How to Make Money on Pinterest in 2026

 The Pinterest-to-Community Funnel

 2. Link pins to a free resource or landing page.
-Offer a free PDF, checklist, or mini-course in exchange for joining your Telegram community.
+Offer a free PDF, checklist, or mini-lesson in exchange for joining your free Telegram community.

 3. Nurture in a free group.
-Give them a taste of your content quality and community vibe.
+Give members a taste of your content quality and community vibe.

-4. Upsell to paid access.
+4. Convert to paid access.
 Offer a private channel or group with premium content, direct access, or exclusive resources.

-This approach works especially well for niches like fitness coaching, trading signals, recipe collections, and educational content where the audience is willing to pay for curated, ongoing access.
+This works especially well for fitness coaching, trading signals, recipe collections, and educational content where audiences are willing to pay for curated, ongoing access.

 How Does Driving Blog Traffic from Pinterest Generate Revenue?

 Pinterest is one of the strongest free traffic sources for bloggers, and that traffic converts into ad revenue, email subscribers, and product sales.
-Unlike social platforms where organic reach is throttled, Pinterest actively distributes content through search results and the home feed algorithm.
+Unlike social platforms where organic reach is throttled, Pinterest actively distributes content through search results and the home feed algorithm — with no follower requirement.

-The strategy: publish blog posts optimized for high-intent keywords, create multiple pin designs for each post, and let Pinterest drive visitors to your site.
-Bloggers using display ad networks like Mediavine or AdThrive report earning $15–$40 per 1,000 sessions from Pinterest traffic.
-A blog getting 50,000 monthly sessions from Pinterest alone can generate $750–$2,000 per month in ad revenue alone — before affiliate links or product sales.
+Bloggers on display ad networks like Mediavine or Raptive (formerly AdThrive) report earning $15–$40 per 1,000 Pinterest sessions.
+A blog getting 50,000 monthly sessions from Pinterest alone can generate $750–$2,000 per month in ad revenue — before affiliate links or product sales.
+The strategy: publish posts optimized for high-intent keywords, create 5–10 pin designs per post, and let Pinterest compound the distribution.

 How Do Pinterest Ads Work for Selling Your Own Products?

-Running Pinterest ads — called Promoted Pins — lets you pay to place your content in front of targeted users.
-Unlike organic pinning which takes months to compound, ads deliver traffic immediately.
-Pinterest campaigns deliver a 32% higher return on ad spend than other digital platforms per Nielsen analysis, making it one of the most efficient paid channels for e-commerce.
+Pinterest ads — called Promoted Pins — place your content in front of targeted users immediately instead of waiting months for organic distribution.
+Pinterest campaigns deliver 32% higher return on ad spend than other digital platforms per Nielsen analysis, making it one of the most efficient paid channels for physical and digital products.

-Pinterest ads work best when you already have a product with proven organic demand.
-If your organic pins get clicks and saves, promoting those same pins amplifies results.
+Ads work best when you already have organic proof of demand.
+If specific pins get clicks and saves without promotion, those are the pins to promote.

 Ad FormatBest ForTypical CPC